ninech/deploio-examples/README.md

 ## Dockerfile

-With Dockerfile builds, deplo.io can build any app that can be built using a Dockerfile.
+With Dockerfile builds, Deploio can build any app that can be built using a Dockerfile.
 To demonstrate this we have the following sample apps:

 * a very basic Rust app: